yashsinha1611/sfdocs_Build_AI/docs/Quick_Start/azure.md

 ## Size your infrastructure using the sizing tool

-SnappyFlow providesHead to accounts.snappyflow.io and use your SnappyFlow credentials to login.
+Snappyflow provides the sizing tool to calculate the price in accounts.snappyflow.io and use your SnappyFlow credentials to login.
 Once logged in, click on Pricing Calculator.

 Choose your cloud platform and select the region where you want to deploy SnappyFlow.
 The region can be changed at a later stage too.<br/>
 [https://accounts.snappyflow.io/myaccount/platform](https://accounts.snappyflow.io/myaccount/platform).